Getting Started

 - "Help me plan the first three chapters"

-- "Does this scene contradict anything I wrote earlier?"
+- "Does this scene contradict anything I created earlier?"

 Track Progress: